Experts say vaping may help you stop smoking, but there may be a trade-off with your health.

 “But we don’t have the scientific data yet indicating that they’re safe and effective — or even safer — for smoking cessation,” Folan said.
 “Many of them contain several cancer-causing chemicals, flavorings, and high levels of nicotine.”

 In December 2018, Surgeon General Jerome Adams issued an advisory of the “epidemic of youth e-cigarette use.”
 He cited federal data that showed that last year 75 percent of high school-aged children reported using an e-cigarette in the past 30 days.

 “We need to protect our kids from all tobacco products, including all shapes and sizes of e-cigarettes,” Adams said in a statement.

-Overall, Ylioja says the National Jewish Health’s guidelines is to not recommend e-cigarettes for people who are trying to quit smoking.
+Overall, Ylioja said the National Jewish Health’s guideline is to not recommend e-cigarettes for people who are trying to quit smoking.

 That’s because they’re not approved for smoking cessation by the Food and Drug Administration (FDA), which currently regulates e-cigarettes as another tobacco product.

 “It doesn’t help them quit nicotine,” Ylioja said of e-cigarettes.